berkeleymt/berkeley.mt/content/events/bmt-2023-online.md

 <!-- more -->

-The online tournament will consist of an asynchronous Power Round on **January 13–14, 2024**, as well as the live event, including the Power, and Focus/General rounds on **January 20, 2024**.
+The online tournament will consist of an asynchronous Power Round on **January 13–14, 2024**, as well as the live event, including the Guts and Focus/General rounds on **January 20, 2024**.

 BMT is open to high school students in **grades 12 or below**.
 In particular,